ImShyMike/Eryx/docs/docs/language-features.md

 ### Loops

-Infinite loops and while loops are supported.
+Infinite loops, while loops and for loops are supported.

+!!! note "For Loops"
+    For loops can only iterate over arrays.

 ```rust linenums="1"
 loop {